 - Invoked in Captain America: The First Avenger.
 Colonel Phillips throws a fake grenade into a soldier's training exercise, and all of the soldiers run for cover— except Steve Rogers, who didn't know that the grenade was a fake and jumps on it.
-In the end, it is suggested that his selflessness is a major motivation for him being selected for the Super Soldier program.
+This only serves to reinforce Erskin's point that Steven has the ideal psychological profile for the Super Soldier program.

-- In the Republic Commando novels, clone commando Fi is noted to have done this in order to save a few dozen unarmored cops.
-Unusually for this trope, Fi himself survived too, because Republic Commandos had very good armour.
+- In a side story in the Republic Commando novels, clone commando Fi does this in order to save a few dozen unarmored cops.
+Unusually for this trope, Fi himself survived too, because Republic Commandos have very good armour.

 - Lampshaded and subverted in one of the short stories in The Things They Carried, entitled How to Write a True War Story.
 The author first tells the straight version, and then a version in which everyone nearby dies from the blast anyway and the would be hero dies with a pithy remark about this being typical of his life.
 Among other troperific examples of stories from combat, the author concludes that one need only ask whether it matters if the events really happened to know if a war story is "True".

 - Played almost completely straight in A Prayer for Owen Meany as Owen's Heroic Sacrifice, although several others nearby are injured.

 - Francis Cassavant does this in Robert Cormier's Heroes, leading to his horrific disfigurement.
 Though it's later revealed that he was trying to kill himself out of guilt.